 Fair values of financial assets and liabilities have been determined for measurement and/ or disclosure purposes based on the following methods.
-When applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.
+When applicable, further information about the assumptions made in determining fair (all amounts in ₹ million unless otherwise stated)

+values is disclosed in the notes specific to that asset or liability.

-- The fair value of mutual funds are based on price quotations at reporting date. - The fair values of other current financial assets and financial liabilities are considered to be equivalent to their carrying values. - iii) The fair values of borrowings at fixed rates are considered to be equivalent to present value of the future contracted cashflows discounted at the current market rate.
+- i) The fair value of mutual funds are based on price quotations at reporting date. - ii) The fair values of other current financial assets and financial liabilities are considered to be equivalent to their carrying values. - iii) The fair values of borrowings at fixed rates are considered to be equivalent to present value of the future contracted cashflows discounted at the current market rate.
 The fair value has been categorised as Level 3 Fair value. - iv) The fair values of contingent consideration is valued based on the present value of expected payments, discounted using a risk-adjusted discount rate.